cavo789/blog/blog/XXX/vscode-php-refactoring/index.md

 ### Extract to a new method

-The third very nice method is the `Extract method`.
+The third very nice method is the `Extract method` from [PHP Refactoring](https://marketplace.visualstudio.com/items?itemName=marsl.vscode-php-refactoring).

 Consider the following example (the code isn't running, it's just for the illustration).